joematthews/extreme-angular/README.md

 ...
 ```

-If your project is [closed source](https://simple.wikipedia.org/wiki/Closed_source) or uses a [different license](https://opensource.org/licenses), then please consider renaming the file to `LICENSE-Angular.md` or include the original license in another document.
+If your project is [closed source](https://simple.wikipedia.org/wiki/Closed_source) or uses a [different license](https://opensource.org/licenses), then please consider renaming the file to `LICENSE-Angular.md`.

-Thank you!

 ## Dev Tools Implemented